African Union: Espionage accusations

 On 26 January 2018, five years after the completion of the building of the AU Headquarters, the French newspaper Le Monde published an article stating that the Chinese government had heavily bugged the building, installing listening devices in the walls and furniture and setting up the computer system to copy data to servers in Shanghai daily.
-The Chinese government denied that they bugged the building, stating that the accusations were "utterly groundless and ridiculous."
+The Chinese government denied that they bugged the building, stating that the accusations were "utterly groundless and ridiculous".
 Ethiopian Prime Minister Hailemariam Desalegn rejected the French media report.
 Moussa Faki Mahamat, head of the African Union Commission, said the allegations in the Le Monde's report were false.
 "These are totally false allegations and I believe that we are completely disregarding them."
 The African Union replaced its Chinese-supplied servers and started encrypting its communications following the event.

 African Union summits

-Migration

-In 2018, the African Union adopted the Free Movement Protocol.
-This protocol allows for free movement of people between countries that are part of the African Union.

-Article 14 of the Protocol to the treaty establishing the African economic community relating to the free movement of persons, right of residence, and the right of establishment discusses the free movement of workers.

-The African Union also has a Migration Policy Framework for Africa (MPFA).

-Forced displacement of people and groups has also been an area of focus for the AU—over thirty states have ratified the Kampala Convention, the only continental treaty focusing on internally displaced persons in the world.

-Beginning in 2016, the African Union introduced continent-wide passports.

 Foreign relations

 The individual member states of the African Union coordinate foreign policy through this agency, in addition to conducting their own international relations on a state-by-state basis.
 The AU represents the interests of African peoples at large in intergovernmental organisations (IGOs); for instance, it is a permanent observer at the United Nations General Assembly.
 Both the African Union and the United Nations work in tandem to address issues of common concerns in various areas.
-The African Union Mission to the United Nations aspires to serve as a bridge between the two organizations.
+The African Union Mission to the United Nations aspires to serve as a bridge between the two organisations.

 Membership of the AU overlaps with other IGOs, and occasionally, these third-party organisations and the AU will coordinate on matters of public policy.
 The African Union maintains special diplomatic representation with the United States and the European Union.